War (The Temptations song): Certifications

-Later covers

-The song's power was reasserted when Bruce Springsteen and the E Street Band took their rendition into the U.S. Top 10 in 1986.
-It was also covered and released as a single by Frankie Goes to Hollywood in 1984.

 Frankie Goes to Hollywood version

 Frankie Goes to Hollywood followed their debut 1983 UK number one single Relax with Two Tribes.
 The principal B-side for 12-inch single was a cover version of "War".
 To build on the chart success of "Two Tribes", "War" became the subject of an accomplished extended remix in its own right (subtitled "Hidden") for the third version of single's UK 12-inch.
 For the release "War" was promoted as a double-A-side with the "Carnage" mix of "Two Tribes" on the reverse.
 The 12-inch double-A-side single was released in standard and picture disc versions, both with the ZTT Records catalog number WARTZ 3.

 Versions of both "Two Tribes" and "War" would later appear on the group's 1984 debut album Welcome to the Pleasuredome as well as numerous Frankie Goes to Hollywood and ZTT Records compilation albums.

 The release of "War" / "Two Tribes" also coincided with an extensive and iconic T-shirt marketing campaign for the band during the summer of 1984, featuring such slogans as "Frankie Say WAR!
 Hide Yourself", as pictured on the 12" single cover.

 Several lines of spoken dialogue were added to the Temptations/Edwin Starr version of the song.
 Impressionist Chris Barrie voiced the long soliloquy about war and love, while impersonating the American President Ronald Reagan; a role he would later reprise in the hit UK TV Show Spitting Image.
 Born in Germany, Barrie translated and subversively quoted Adolf Hitler from his failed 1924 putsch trial, in the first new lines added to the song.